Physical geography: Historical evolution of the discipline

-Although Davis's theory is not entirely accurate, it was absolutely revolutionary and unique in its time and helped to modernize and create a geography subfield of geomorphology.
+Although Davis's theory is not entirely accurate, it was absolutely revolutionary and unique in its time, and helped modernize and create the subfield of geomorphology within geography.
 Its implications prompted a myriad of research in various branches of physical geography.
-In the case of the Paleogeography, this theory provided a model for understanding the evolution of the landscape.
-For hydrology, glaciology, and climatology as a boost investigated as studying geographic factors shape the landscape and affect the cycle.
-The bulk of the work of William Morris Davis led to the development of a new branch of physical geography: Geomorphology whose contents until then did not differ from the rest of geography.
-Shortly after this branch would present a major development.
-Some of his disciples made significant contributions to various branches of physical geography such as Curtis Marbut and his invaluable legacy for Pedology, Mark Jefferson, Isaiah Bowman, among others.
+In paleogeography, this theory provided a model for understanding landscape evolution.
+For hydrology, glaciology, and climatology, a boost was investigated as studying geographic factors shapes the landscape and affects the cycle.
+The bulk of William Morris Davis's work led to the development of a new branch of physical geography: Geomorphology, whose content had not previously differed from the rest of geography.
+Shortly after this, the branch would present a major development.
+Some of his disciples made significant contributions to various branches of physical geography, such as Curtis Marbut, whose invaluable legacy is in Pedology, Mark Jefferson, Isaiah Bowman, among others.